MrOplus/WPSAuditor/README.md

 * Arcadyan

 # Note
-must of these algorithm were found by Reverse Engineering
+most of these algorithms were found by Reverse Engineering